You can use Child Support Collect if we’ve done any of the following:

 How you receive statements

 Each month we send you a payer account statement.
-If you have a Child Support online account you’ll receive this online.
-If not, you’ll receive it by post.
+If you have a Child Support online account you’ll get this online.
+If not, you’ll get it by post.

 How much you’ll receive